GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 Elements that use **aria-disabled** are now styled as **disabled**. aria-disabled can be a good option anytime you want to have a disabled element, but make it visible to screen readers (and perhaps provide a tooltip explaining why it's disabled…)

-We've also fixed mobile menu appearance for layouts using flex or CSS grid
+We've also fixed mobile menu appearance for layouts using flex or CSS grid.

 **Slide 11:**	Unstyled buttons in a button group now have proper baseline alignment.
 We've added a LinkedIn icon.
 We've also updated our social media icons to remove custom circle outlines.
 So if you use USWDS social media icons, expect them to change a little bit.
 This change helps format our icons exactly as they're provided from social media companies.
 And lastly, this isn't a breaking change since we have backward compatible styling, but we've updated the markup of the usa-password component to use a **<button>** for the "Show password" functionality instead of an anchor.

-**Slide 12:**	And that's USWDS 3.1.0 — it's out now, and if you want more information about what's inside we're posting the [link to the full release notes] (https://github.com/uswds/uswds/releases/tag/v3.1.0) in the chat.
+**Slide 12:**	And that's USWDS 3.1.0 — it's out now, and if you want more information about what's inside we're posting the [link to the full release notes](https://github.com/uswds/uswds/releases/tag/v3.1.0) in the chat.

 **Slide 13:**	And now let's move on to introducing inclusive patterns.
 We've been working hard over the last few months to bring patterns and pattern guidance to the design system.
 And if you don't know what a pattern is, or what we're talking about when we talk about patterns, you're not alone and you've come to the right place, I hope.